facebookresearch/simmc/data/README.md

 ]
 }
 ```
 The data can be processed with respective data readers / preprocessing scripts for each sub-task (please refer to the respective README documents).
-Each sub-task will describe which fields can be used as
+Each sub-task will describe which fields can be used as input.

 We also release the metadata for each object referred in the dialog data:
 ```